zoonk/.github/profile/README.md

 ## 🚀 Where We’re Headed

 We want to accelerate progress by making learning better for everyone.
-That means building the best tools to help you learn anything—fast, easy, and fun.
-One day, even complex topics like general relativity should feel as intuitive and engaging as playing a video game.
+This means building the best tools to help you learn anything—fast, easy, and fun.
+One day, learning even complex topics like general relativity should feel as easy and fun as playing a video game.

 ## Resources